silverwind/oui/README.md

 #oui <a target="_blank" href="https://npmjs.org/package/oui"><img src="https://badge.fury.io/js/oui.svg" alt="NPM version" height="18"></a> <a target="_blank" href="https://david-dm.org/silverwind/oui"><img src="https://david-dm.org/silverwind/oui.svg" alt="Dependency Status" height="18"></a>
-Lookup MAC-Adresses or their prefixes in the IEEE database.
+Lookup MAC adresses or their prefixes in the IEEE database.
+The input string can be pretty much any format as long as 6 charactes containing hexadecimal are provided.
+If you require stricter input parsing, there's the `strict` option.

 ##Installation
 ````bash